LeeTaylorLondon/Machine-Learning-Autoencoder-MNIST-Digits/README.md

 # ML Autoencoder MNIST Digits
 ## Description
 This project features an autoencoder model trained to encode, compress, and decode hand-written digits.
 There are two files, model_functions.py which contains the functions and structure of the model.
-Secondly, there is interactive.py which provides a small GUI screen to draw a digit 0-9.
-The user's drawing can be inputted into the trained model by pressing a key in which the neural network outputs its guess.
+Secondly, there is interactive.py which provides a small GUI screen to draw or load a random digit between 0 and 9.
+The user's drawing can be inputted into the trained model by pressing a key in which the neural network outputs its auto-encoded version.

 ## Installation
 * Pip install h5py (built with 3.1.0)